GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..
 Warning::
   The map shows NO earthquakes.
-This is expected because there is no quakes (in the data file) before January first.
+This is expected because there are no quakes (in the data file) before January first.
   However, this could also be due to an error in the command.
   I must plot the frame from another date to see if the quakes appear.